 The firm, which has previously focused almost exclusively on raising capital locally, has raised five prior vehicles – although it has also raised a separate account for Partners Group, the private markets manager based in Zug, Switzerland.
 Its Profi IV fund attracted SEK2.2 billion, entirely from Nordic investors.
 It has completed too a domestic fundraising round of SEK1.2 billion for Profi V from prior investors.

-Thomas Sipos, the manager’s chief executive officer, told PERE that Profi V would now be the first fund to be marketed to investors in the US and elsewhere in Europe.
+Thomas Sipos, the manager’s chief executive officer, told PERE that Profi V would now be the first fund to be marketed to investors outside of the Nordics.
 He said the groundwork for the marketing expansion started with Profi IV: “We were prepared to go abroad for fund IV.
 Luckily, we had strong demand from domestic investors at the time, so we did not have to launch internationally then.

 “The whole business was entirely Swedish.
 Now, all of our documents have been translated into English.”